 How long is the hospital stay after Deep Brain Stimulation (DBS) surgery?

 About 5 days.
 Some patients may be discharged home early, while some may be observed for a slightly longer time.

 What should you expect after Deep Brain Stimulation (DBS) surgery?

 Most doctors will not switch on stimulation immediately after the surgery.
 They will wait for any swelling, post-surgery tiredness or confusion to settle before doing so.
 Many neurologists will wait for about 4 weeks before switching on stimulation.

 However, many people report an improvement in their symptoms even before stimulation is switched on.
-This improvement is caused by the physical process of electrode insertion into the target area.
-This effect (non-electrical) is transient, and usually wears off after 4 weeks.
+The physical process of electrode insertion causes this improvement, possibly by disrupting bad circuits temporarily (micro-lesioning).
+This effect (non-electrical) is transient and usually wears off after 4 weeks.